Zywave/booster/src/_areas/design-system/components/text-inputs.md

 ![Text input labeling do](/images/textinput_labeling_do.svg)

 <docs-do>
-Use clear and concise labeling.
-Label text is used to inform users as to what information is requested for a text input.
+Use clear and concise labels to inform users as to what information they should enter in a Text Input.
 </docs-do>

 </div>